Shadow-250/cs50_project0/README.md

 1. At least 5 different css properties;
 2. At least five different types of CSS selectors;
 3. Includes one mobile-responsive @media query
+4. Includes `:inside` selector to insert an image before an element
+5. Multiple selectors: `element, element`
+6. .Class and #id

 **variables.scss**